ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-ACE-Groupcomm-Policies title="ACE Groupcomm Policies" artwork-align="center"}

-* 'mgt_key_material', with value the administrative keying material to participate in the group rekeying performed by the KDC.
+* 'mgt_key_material', encoded as a CBOR byte string and including the administrative keying material to participate in the group rekeying performed by the KDC.
 The exact format and content depend on the specific rekeying scheme used in the group, which may be specified in the application profile.

 <!-- Peter 30-07: The parameters group_policies and mgt_key_material are not specified in pubsub-profile draft.
 Do you ever use them?